Table of Contents

 Due Day: The Due Day determines whether the Due Days selected earlier will be based on the bill day, or the invoice day.

 Months to Bill: This sets the number of months to bill for this billing default.
 What this means is that each time billing runs, it will run for X months and then not run again until the X months have passed.
-This settings should not be used with recurring services that have a multi-month billing scheme.
+This setting should not be used with recurring services that have a multi-month billing scheme.

-Days of Delinquency For Status Switch: This settings determines the number of days an invoice can remain delinquent on an account until the status on the account changes automatically; a "0" here will cause it to change immediately upon delinquency, whereas a "1" would result in a 1-day delay, "2" in a 2-day delay, and so on.
+Days of Delinquency For Status Switch: This setting determines the number of days an invoice can remain delinquent on an account until the status on the account changes automatically; a "0" here will cause it to change immediately upon delinquency, whereas a "1" would result in a 1-day delay, "2" in a 2-day delay, and so on.